ch264/hangry/README.md

 ![](assets/readmedemo.gif)

 ## Demo Note
+Email: demo@gmail.com
+Password: 123
-Currently, Heroku and Flask Image Uploader is unsupported so it is deployed without the uploader due to errors.
+Currently, Heroku and Flask Image Uploader is unsupported so it is deployed without the uploader due to errors and certain snippets of code have been commented out.

 ## Wireframes and User Stories
 Our database consists of 2 relational tables (User, Recipe) and one junction table (Saved Recipes)